 I am the co-director of the Digital Dickens Notes Project, which is analyzing the working notes Charles Dickens kept for many of his serial novels.
 The Digital Dickens Notes Project allows users to explore the Working Notes Charles Dickens kept as he wrote his novels in monthly or weekly installments.
 In as few as 19 pages per novel, the Notes are concise, dynamic records of Victorian serial composition.
 The project allows users to access legible, visually faithful transcriptions of the Working Notes; read editorial annotations that interpret and explain the significance of the Notes; learn about Dickens’s compositional practice; and consider how to incorporate Dickens’s Notes into your teaching and research.

 By exploring the serial unfolding of Victorian novels, and the dynamic network form of Dickens’s novels in particular, this project offers an alternative to modes of “distant reading” often promoted by the Digital Humanities.
 Rather than treating a serial novel as a whole structure to be studied from the retrospection of after its conclusion, the DDNP seeks to help researchers and students experience and interpret the form-in-process of serial fiction.
-The DDNP will eventually incorporate all six of Dickens's novels for which complete sets of working notes exist, offering a unique interactive resource for researchers and for students learning about serial form.
+Version 1.2 (released November 2023) features editions of four complete sets of Working Notes (David Copperfield, Bleak House, Hard Times, Little Dorrit).
+We are awaiting the results of an NEH Scholarly Editions & Translations Grant to complete the project by adding the three remaining sets of Notes (Dombey & Son, Our Mutual Friend, The Mystery of Edwin Drood) and a combined editions of fragmentary planning documents for Martin Chuzzlewit, The Old Curiosity Shop, and Great Expectations.

 By exploring the serial unfolding of Victorian novels, and the dynamic network form of Dickens’s novels in particular, this project offers an alternative to modes of “distant reading” often promoted by the Digital Humanities.
 Rather than treating a serial novel as a whole structure to be studied from the retrospection of after its conclusion, the DDNP seeks to help researchers and students experience and interpret the form-in-process of serial fiction.
-The DDNP will eventually incorporate all six of Dickens's novels for which complete sets of working notes exist, offering a unique interactive resource for researchers and for students learning about serial form.
+Version 1.2 (released November 2023) features editions of four complete sets of Working Notes (David Copperfield, Bleak House, Hard Times, Little Dorrit).
+We are awaiting the results of an NEH Scholarly Editions & Translations Grant to complete the project by adding the three remaining sets of Notes (Dombey & Son, Our Mutual Friend, The Mystery of Edwin Drood) and a combined editions of fragmentary planning documents for Martin Chuzzlewit, The Old Curiosity Shop, and Great Expectations.

 Gibson, Anna, Adam Grener, Frankie Goodenough, & Scott Bailey.
 “Digital Deliverables: The Digital Dickens Notes Project.”
 Victorians Institute Journal, vol. 49, 2022, pp. 210-223.